Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We may summarize our results for S-SAM as follows: For diagonal linear networks, S-SAM induces balanced solutions, both by changing the expected loss landscape (Theorem \ref{thm::crit_set_A}) and forcing the underlying gradient flow/descent dynamics to balance the weight matrices at a fast rate (Theorem \ref{thm::grad_flow_bal} and Theorem \ref{thm::grad_desc_bal}).
-The balancing explicitly controls the sharpness (Lemma \ref{lem::bal_reg}), so this also gives a rate at which the underlying dynamics minimize sharpness.
-Further, the induced regularizer controls the parameter norm of the gradient descent iterates by forcing them towards a shrinkage-thresholding of the true parameter (Theorem \ref{thm::crit_set_A} and Theorem \ref{thm::conv_abs_disc}).
-Together, the parameter norm and sharpness measure the generalization performance (Lemma \ref{lem::pac_bound}).
-Lastly, convergence towards a critical point can be shown for the projected gradient descent with S-SAM (Theorem \ref{thm::proj_grad_conv}).
+We may summarize our results for S-SAM as follows: For diagonal linear networks, S-SAM induces balanced solutions that result in sparse predictors.
+In contrast with the unregularized model, this bias persists for arbitrary initializations and macroscopic step-sizes, due to the change in expected gradient vector field directly regularizing the loss landscape (Theorem \ref{thm::crit_set_A}) and forcing the underlying gradient flow/descent dynamics to balance the weight matrices at a fast rate (Theorem \ref{thm::grad_flow_bal} and Theorem \ref{thm::grad_desc_bal}).
+The balancing explicitly controls the sharpness (Lemma \ref{lem::bal_reg}), so this also gives a rate in terms of the noise level at which the underlying dynamics minimize sharpness.
+Further, the induced regularizer controls the parameter norm of the gradient descent iterates by forcing them towards a shrinkage-thresholding of the true parameter (Theorem \ref{thm::crit_set_B} and Theorem \ref{thm::conv_abs_disc}), which also illustrates how the noise level $\eta$ determines the signal strength needed for a feature to become active.
+Together, the parameter norm and sharpness measure the generalization performance via a PAC Bayes bound (Lemma \ref{lem::pac_bound}).
+Lastly, convergence towards a critical point can be shown for the projected gradient descent with S-SAM (Theorem \ref{thm::proj_sam_conv}).
 We conclude that S-SAM has the intended effect in the diagonal linear setup and efficiently regularizes the algorithm to control the relevant generalization measures.